sleslein/vscode/testing-principles.md

 When writing tests, carefully consider all of the possible valid uses cases and write a test for each.
 The result will be increased confidence that the software is working correctly.

+- Discernment is required to understand if spending the engergy to fill in coverage gaps is useful.

-### 3. Optimize for fastest possible developer feedback loop.
+### 4. Optimize for fastest possible developer feedback loop.

    "Shift Left", Identify issues as early as possible.
 Starts with unit tests, then functional/integration tests, then e2e tests